UIS

 .

-Realization of a research experience in universities and cooperating institutions with recognition in the field.
+Carrying out a research experience specific to the student’s training at another university, research centre or institute and cooperating institutions with recognition in the field.

 Internship process

-• Have the endorsement of the academic vice-rector when there is no agreement (undergraduate)
+Have the endorsement of the academic vice-rector when there is no agreement (in undergraduate)

 BUSINESS